apryor6/blog-flexible-cuda/2017-2-11-Flexible-CUDA.md

  1. Change the name of the existing C++ function.
 I append with `_CPU` for clarity.
- 2. Create a pointer to a function with the same signature as the pure C++ version and the GPU version wrapper (remember, they have the same signature)
+ 2. Create a pointer to a function with the same signature as the pure C++ version and the GPU version wrapper (remember, they have the same signature).
+Name it whatever the C++ function was called before you changed it.
  3. Add a compiler directive, ENABLE_GPU.
 If it is not defined at compile time, don't include anything related to CUDA, and set the function pointer equal to the CPU version.
 If it is enabled, then introduce an additional runtime check for a command line input and use that to set the function pointer